How Urban Segregation Distorts Chinese Migrants’ Consumption?

 47 Pages Posted: 22 Jan 2012 Last revised: 1 Jun 2015

-This paper provides a new explanation for China’s extremely low consumption-to-GDP ratio, highlighting the constraints of the “household registration system” (Hukou) on China’s household consumption.
-Our baseline results show that the consumption of migrants without an urban Hukou is 30.7% lower than that of urban residents.
-Moreover, consumption heterogeneity cannot be explained by migration effects, culture, social norms, habits or some other forms of household heterogeneity.
-Further studies on the composition of household consumption have shown that the gaps are largest in areas such as education and culture, durable goods and health.
-As both the number and income level of migrants are rising, the constraining effects of Hukou on household consumption will continue to increase.
+This paper provides a new explanation for China’s low consumption-to-GDP ratio by highlighting the constraints of the “household registration system” (Hukou) on China’s household consumption.
+Our baseline results show that the consumption of migrants is 16 percent to 20 percent lower than that of local urban residents.
+We further find evidence suggesting that, caused by Hukou restrictions, migrants save more for precautionary purposes, have lower expectation of permanent income, and consume much less durable goods because of high mobility.
+Moreover, we have found no evidence that the consumption heterogeneity can be explained by migration effects, culture, or other forms of household heterogeneity.
+As both the number and income level of migrants are rising quickly, the constraining effects of Hukou on household consumption is increasing.

 Keywords: Hukou system; consumption heterogeneity; migrants; local urban residents